rorar/Public-Notes/README.md

 ## Brizy Pro + WooCommerce throwing 404 Error on 2nd Categorie Page
 Just go to Settings > Permalinks and hit save.
 You might need to purge the cache as well.

+## LiteSpeed - Do Not Cache PayPal Cookies
+It will make you Cache be missed
+- sc_f
+- c